Pastor Able’s Testimony

 Natukunda is twenty-five and the mother of one child.
 We visited her and shared the Word of God with her.
 She was touched and gave her life to Christ.
 Natukunda came and joined us and has been committed since then.
 She has also joined the choir to keep serving the Lord.
 We pray that she keeps on in the faith and in her love for serving others.

-We reach out to the community through crusades where we publicly share the gospel.
-This month we had a crusade and a total of two-hundred and sixty people attended.
+We reach out to the community through crusades, where we publicly share the gospel.
+This month, we had a crusade, and a total of two hundred sixty people attended.
 During this crusade, our church choir led praise and worship.
 Twenty-three people gave their lives to Christ.
-We now are doing follow-up for those who committed their lives to the Lord to encourage them in their newfound faith.
+We are now following up with those who committed their lives to the Lord to encourage them in their newfound faith.

 We visited twenty-five homes, shared the Word of God, and encouraged thirty-five men and boys, and sixty-nine women and girls in their homes.
 We give all the praise and glory to God who is advancing His work in the Garuka community.